Amazon VPC: Designing Isolated Network Architectures on AWS

 --destination-cidr-block 0.0.0.0/0 \

-# Associate Route Table with Subnet
+Associate a Route Table with a Subnet

 aws ec2 associate-route-table \